With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 Archetypes are set patterns of behavior.

-A common archetype is the Hero.
-The hero exhibits certain behaviors like valor, courage, selflessness, and being proactive.
+A familiar archetype is the Hero.
+The hero exhibits certain behaviors, such as valor, courage, selflessness, and proactivity.
 So if advertisers are successful at activating the hero archetype in you, they can effectively call you to take action.

 It’s as if we have a library of programmed behaviors cataloged in our psyche.
 And how do we open these programs?
 Using symbols is one way.